canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju relate mlflow-server:secrets resource-dispatcher:secrets
    juju relate mlflow-server:pod-defaults resource-dispatcher:pod-defaults

-Because we also want to deploy sotred MLflow models using KServe, in the next step we will create needed relations:
+Because we also want to deploy sorted MLflow models using KServe, in the next step we will create needed relations:

 .. code-block:: bash